Faculty - Approaches

 Being the outcome of comprehensive internationalization, global learning should be systematically and purposefully designed throughout a student's academic and life experience.

-Four collaborative global learning modules have been designed and developed to globalize the curriculum at Stockton University:
+Four collaborative global learning approaches have been designed and developed to globalize the curriculum at Stockton University:

-- Module 1: Cultures and Languages Across the Curriculum
+- Approach 1: Cultures and Languages Across the Curriculum

 - highlight the interdisciplinary, creative, and innovative nature of global learning

 - emphasize the close connections between faculty, students, and community

 - underline the essential and extensive roles of world languages and technology to advance dialogs across disciplines, boundaries, and borders

 - provide specific ideas and methods of globalizing the curriculum from revising just one section, an assignment, or an activity of a course to (re)designing a complete course with a global learning focus on course content, instruction strategies, learning outcomes, and assessment